You are listening to the Sean Hannity Radio Show Podcast.

 Right.

-So for all for all sorts of, you know, organized crime, other states, teenagers in their bedroom, sure.
+So for all sorts of organized crime, other states, teenagers in their bedroom, sure.

 Would you agree with that?

-Yeah, but if we if we go back a bit, there was a lot of false statements.
+Yeah, but if we go back a bit, there was a lot of false statements.

-You know, we published most most famously, we've published a lot of things from a lot of countries over the last uh decade that have put guilty people in prison.
+You know, we've published most famously, we've published a lot of things from a lot of countries over the last decade that have put guilty people in prison, released innocent people from prison, led to international settlements, including against the largest ever international settlement against Russia in the UCOS case.

-But under the Obama administration, when we published Hillary Clinton's cables, uh her reaction, because it was very embarrassing that she didn't protect them, uh, was to try and kill the messenger.
+But under the Obama administration, when we published Hillary Clinton's cables, her reaction, because it was very embarrassing that she didn't protect them, was to try and kill the messenger.

 That's false.

-In fact, the Pentagon had to admit under oath in two thousand thirteen that they could not find a single person who had been physically harmed by our publications.
+In fact, the Pentagon had to admit under oath in 2013 that they could not find a single person who had been physically harmed by our publications.

-You see, this is where I think that my thinking and and over time, number one, you made America aware of a great vulnerability, and that is that if we don't have cybersecurity, America doesn't have secrets.
+You see, this is where I think that my thinking, and over time, number one, you made America aware of a great vulnerability, and that is that if we don't have cybersecurity, America doesn't have secrets.

-And I think that any country in the in a day and age of ISIS and radical Islamists and those that would bring harm to innocent men, women and children anywhere around the globe, I think that's enormously important, especially from a national security standpoint.
+And I think that any country in a day and age of ISIS and radical Islamists and those that would bring harm to innocent men, women, and children anywhere around the globe, I think that's enormously important, especially from a national security standpoint.

-And I think the other thing that has had a pr pretty profound impact on me, and you mentioned a number of examples where WikiLeaks has literally led to truth, I think you exposed a level a deep level of lying of uh of a corrupt government deeper than even me as a staunch critic of government was kind of shocked by.
+And I think the other thing that has had a pretty profound impact on me, and you mentioned a number of examples, where WikiLeaks has literally led to truth, I think you exposed a level, a deep level of lying, of a corrupt government, deeper than even me as a staunch critic of government was kind of shocked by.

 Does that make sense?